zsociety-io/aleo-standard-programs/arc721/README.md

 The proposed standard allows for NFT data to be on-chain, off-chain or a combination of both.
 Off-chain to reduce the storage fees on the network.
 On-chain to leverage the possibility of using this data as input/outputs of zk-circuits.

 Remark: On-chain data can either consists of a hash of some data or be the data itself directly depending on the use case’s requirement of guarantying access to the data transactionally.

-### Token Registry

-Because current version of SnarkOS/SnarkVM does not support dynamic contract calls, why not use the same approach as for fungible tokens and make a NFT registry program?

-It is trickier than for fungible tokens though, because of the requirement to support arbitrary on-chain data structure for NFTs.
-It can be done by including in the registry's NFT record the hash of the arbitrary data struct, with an 'external autorization party' for each possible data struct.
-That external party program would be responsible for the transfer of the arbitrary private data.
-You would still have to deploy one marketplace program for each data struct anyway, to guaranty transactional disclosure of private on-chain data to the buyer.

 ## Specifications